 To determine personalized recommendations, MovieLens uses collaborative filtering technology - an algorithmic approach to personally evaluate items for users based on the opinions of both that user and the entire community of users.
 The underlying assumption for this technology is that those who agreed in the past tend to agree again in the future.
 The algorithm matches together users with similar opinions about movies, and for each user, generates a "neighborhood" of other like-minded users.
 Personalized recommendations for each user is generated from the ratings of these neighbors.
-Applications of the collaborative filtering technology include Amazon.com's book recommendation system (users who bought the medium of implementation.

-x also bought y), and Netflix's movie recommender system.5 In an age of information explosion, a recommender system helps individuals find desired information.
+Applications of the collaborative filtering technology include Amazon.com's book recommendation system (users who bought x also bought y), and Netflix's movie recommender system.5 In an age of information explosion, a recommender system helps individuals find desired information.
 For example, in MovieLens, a user can ask MovieLens to recommend movies, either overall or within a search, and the site will return a list of movies that fulfill the user's search criteria sorted in the order of those the user is most likely to enjoy.
 Alternatively, the user can enter specific movies and receive a prediction of enjoyment on a 1/2- to 5-star scale.
 MovieLens encourages users to rate movies they have seen.
 Rating has two significant benefits: (a) it improves the user's profile by giving the algorithm more information about the user, and thereby may improve the quality of recommendations and predictions generated for her; and (b) it adds to the overall database of ratings, and therefore may improve the recommendations and predictions generated for others.
-Therefore, rating is both a private good and a public good.
+Therefore, rating is an impure public good.

 In rating movies, there are distinctions in effort and value.
 Movie ratings have a skewed distribution.6 For example, the most popular movie in the system, Pulp Fiction, has been rated by nearly 50,000 users.
 By contrast, the bottom ten movies have zero ratings, and 75% of the movies in the system have fewer than 1100 ratings.
 Rating a rare movie7 takes more work-a user needs to identify from the database one that she has seen, and most users have seen very few of them.
+Therefore, in the rating process, a user might need to go through many more screens of movie titles before finding one she has seen and can rate.
 On the other hand, rating a rare movie adds greater value to others in the community.
 MovieLens currently has plenty of data from which to recommend popular movies, but still needs more data to accurately and personally recommend rare ones.